Profinite rigidity of fibring: TAP groups

 Observe that $(R Q)_A$ is a free right $R$-module of rank $\vert Q : \alpha(A)\vert$, and similarly for $(R Q)_B$.
 The dimensions above pick up exactly the $R$-rank, and so we may conclude that

 contradicting $|\alpha(A)|<|\alpha(B)|$.

-If $G$ splits as an amalgamated free product, the edge group $A$ must be a proper subgroup of the vertex groups $B$ and $B'$, since otherwise the graph of groups would not be reduced.
+Suppose now $G$ splits as an amalgamated free product, we will show now this is not the case, again by contradiction.
+Now, the edge group $A$ must be a proper subgroup of the vertex groups $B$ and $B'$, since otherwise the graph of groups would not be reduced.

 We now consider the Mayer--Vietoris sequence for a free product with amalgamation:

 Arguing as before with $\alpha=\tr$, we first see that $\varphi$ must vanish on precisely one of the vertex groups, say $B$ -- it cannot vanish on both since $\varphi \neq 0$.
 As before, we produce $\alpha \colon G \twoheadrightarrow Q$ such that $\alpha(A)<\alpha(B)$.
 After tensoring with $F(t)$ over $R[t^{\pm 1}]$ we obtain an isomorphism between $F(t) \otimes_{R[t^{\pm1}]} H_0(A;RQ[t^{\pm 1}])$ and